Liyakot Hossain Khoka

-Liyakot Hossain Khoka (born 31 December 1964) is a Bangladeshi politician and the incumbent member of the Bangladesh Parliament representing the Narayanganj-3 constituency.
+Liyakot Hossain Khoka (born 31 December 1964) is a Bangladeshi politician and former member of the Bangladesh Parliament representing the Narayanganj-3 constituency.

 Career

-Khoka was elected to the parliament from Narayanganj-3 as a Jatiya Party candidate in 2014 and re-elected in 2018.
+Khoka was elected to parliament from Narayanganj-3 as a Jatiya Party candidate in 2014 and re-elected in 2018.

 Controversy

 On 4 November 2020, Khoka said he would "gladly accept the death penalty after he kills Emmanuel Macron, the president of France, for insulting the Prophet Muhammad".
 He also appealed to the prime minister of Bangladesh to sever diplomatic ties with France.